hauke96/the-green-spot/content/posts/long-distance-hike-food/index.en.md

 It improves the mood and _motivates_ to walk up the hill and to bite through.

 We took cereal bars, chocolate bars, banana chips and nuts with us.

+# Lunch
+We mostly moved the lunch to the evening after building up our camp.
+Alternatively we used good weather to cook at beautiful places (mountain peaks, rivers, lakes, ...).

+In advance we bought a lot of freeze-dried food (by _Track'n Eat_, but there are some other and maybe better manufacturers).
+Unfortunately this is quite expensive, because one meal can cost between 6-8€.
+Also we had to experience that vegetarians have a significantly lower variety of meals compared to non-vegetarians.
+We were quite happy not _not_ eat soy-bolognese all the time.

+However we were quite satisfied with the products we bought.

+# Dinner
+Before going to bed we often made a broth, soup or a portion mashed potatoes with parmesan.

+We also set up three milestones and bought for each milestone one portion mousse au chocolat (also from _Track'n Eat_).
+This was a very good idea because it was a culinary highlight and gave us a quite large portion of motivation and strength!

+# Too less calories
+We didn't reached our calories goal of 4000-5000 kcal at all.
+Hauke consumed 2000 kcal (+- 500 kcal) and I about 1700 kcal (+- 500 kcal) per day.

+Interestingly, Hauke lost about 8kg of weight, which we'll try to avoid next time, but I kept my weight.

+# Our conclusion
+We definitely have potential in our food planing process and will deal with drying own food (there will probably be articles in the future).

+Every metabolism if different!
+The difference between Hauke and me was huge.
+You should deal with this before the journey and testing how much you need per day might be a good idea.

+Cooking one of the meals and hiking with your backpack to test if the food was enough might be as good idea as well ;)